 The body’s master antioxidant – enter Glutathione

-Once of the most powerful ways to boost your glutathione production is to consume sulphur-rich foods.
-The main ones are garlic, onions and the cruciferous vegetables like broccoli, kale, collards, cabbage, and cauliflower.
-However, if you need glutathione in supplemental doses, like pre and post New Years Eve, then try the most absorbable form: liposomal glutathione.
-And if you want take it to a whole new level then you could also consider glutathione injection.
+One of the most powerful ways to boost your glutathione production is to consume sulphur-rich foods.
+The main ones are garlic, onions and cruciferous vegetables like broccoli, kale, collards, cabbage, and cauliflower.
+However, if you need glutathione in supplemental doses, like pre and post-New Years Eve, then try the most absorbable form: liposomal glutathione.
+And if you want to take it to a whole new level then you could also consider glutathione injection.
 This is a favourite amongst the Hollywood elite and exhausted Premier League football players.

 De-activate your hangover with this special type of charcoal

 You may well have heard of how this black stuff ironically whitens your teeth, at the same as destroying your porcelain white basin!
 However, a much more painless and promising use of this highly absorbent material is to help you avoid terrible pre and post Christmas hangovers.
 Activated charcoal is actually created by superheating natural sources of carbon, such as wood, and works by trapping and binding toxins to itself, so the chemicals will not reabsorb into the gastrointestinal tract.